 In rental properties, the communities tend to be more transient.
 Most often, residents sign a six-month, nine-month, or twelve-month lease for a rental property.
 In many cases, owners don’t even require leases, and residency is based on a month-to-month agreement.
 This allows for an occupant to move very easily if they feel crime has reached a level they will not tolerate.
 It is easier to move away from crime than to confront it.

-The International Crime-free Multi-housing Program (CFMH) implements a multi-faceted approach to crime prevention.
-A coalition of police, property management staff and residents of rental properties maintain the on-going program.
-The three-phases of the program address all of the potential opportunities for criminal activity in rental property.
+The International Crime-Free Multi-Housing Program (CFMH) implements a multi-faceted approach to crime prevention.
+A coalition of police, property management staff and residents of rental properties maintain the ongoing program.
+The three phases of the program address all of the potential opportunities for criminal activity in rental property.
 The first phase is an eight-hour workshop for managers, maintenance and security staff to attend given by the San Diego Police Department in partnership with SAY San Diego.
-Guest presenters address specific topics that have a relevance to managing a multi-unit rental property.
+Guest presenters address specific topics relevant to managing a multi-unit rental property.
 This police-sponsored program is designed to be very effective at reducing criminal activity in rental properties.
 Read the fact sheet to learn about the City of San Diego's CFMH Program.

 |Upcoming CFMH Trainings||Location||Invitation|

 |San Diego Police Plaza 4020 Murphy Canyon Rd.
 San Diego, CA 92123||

 |Monday, June 13, 2022||San Diego Police Plaza 4020 Murphy Canyon Rd.
 San Diego, CA 92123||

 |Monday, November 14, 2022||